 Units 1 and 2

 Areas of Study

 Unit 1 English for everyday and academic purposes

 Unit 2 English for self-expression

+Description

+la Dridaina Esculiata

 In Bridging English, you will learn how to read, understand and analyse information from a new perspective.
 You will learn essential skills for communicating in the workforce and real life, as well as developing your academic English skills for school and further education.